top of page

 Research Interests

 Our research in clinical pharmacology and toxicology is currently focused on pharmacokinetics, examining how drugs are absorbed, distributed, metabolized, and excreted (ADME) by the body.
 We study the biological factors, such as age, sex, and interspecies variations, that influence these processes, aiming to improve our understanding of drug behaviour and optimize therapeutic outcomes while remaining open to exploring other areas in the future.
-Example Work: Studying the pharmacokinetics of 5-fluorouracil through a two-compartment pharmacokinetic model:

-A key aspect of our work is investigating the pharmacogenomics of psychotic disorders and their comorbidities, with a focus on understanding their genetic liability.
-By applying advanced genomic analysis techniques, we aim to identify novel genetic loci and pathways illuminating the biological mechanisms driving these disorders.
-This approach could uncover new therapeutic targets and improve precision medicine, addressing the challenges of these highly heritable and comorbid conditions.
-An example of our current work was presented in the abstract titled "Genetic Risk Factors for Concurrent Tobacco Use and Schizophrenia" at the Annual Scientific Meeting of the Pharmacogenomics Global Research Network (PGRN 2024).
+A key aspect of our work is investigating the psychiatric genetics of psychotic disorders and their comorbidities, with a focus on understanding their underlying genetic liability.
+By applying advanced genomic analysis techniques, we aim to identify novel genetic loci and pathways that illuminate the biological mechanisms driving these disorders.
+This approach may uncover new therapeutic targets and support the development of precision medicine strategies to address the challenges of these highly heritable and comorbid conditions.
+An example of our current work was presented in the abstract titled Genetic Risk Factors for Concurrent Tobacco Use and Schizophrenia, at the Annual Scientific Meeting of the Pharmacogenomics Global Research Network (PGRN 2024).

 Computational Immunology

 Suzan Farhang-Sardroodi, Chapin S. Korosec, Samaneh Gholami, Morgan Craig, Iain R. Moyles, Mohammad Sajjad Ghaemi, Hsu Kiang Ooi, and Jane M. Heffernan.
 Analysis of host immunological response of adenovirus-based COVID-19 vaccines.
-Vaccines 9, no. 8 (2021): 861 (in collaboration with the National Research Council Canada).
+Vaccines 9, no. 8 (2021): 861

 Korosec, Chapin S., Suzan Farhang-Sardroodi, David W. Dick, Sameneh Gholami, Mohammad Sajjad Ghaemi, Iain R. Moyles, Morgan Craig, Hsu Kiang Ooi, and Jane M. Heffernan.
 Long-term durability of immune responses to the BNT162b2 and mRNA-1273 vaccines based on dosage, age and sex, Scientific Reports 12, no. 1 (2022): 21232.